-7 IPCABLECOM FUNCTIONAL COMPONENTS
+6 IPCABLECOM 1.0 FUNCTIONAL COMPONENTS

-This section describes the functional components present in a IPCablecom 1.5 network.
+This section describes the functional components present in an IPCablecom 1.0 network.
 Component descriptions are not intended to define or imply product implementation requirements but rather to describe the functional role of each of these components in the reference architecture.
 Note that specific product implementations may combine functional components as needed.
-Not all components are required to be present in a particular instance of a IPCablecom Network.
+Not all components are required to be present in a particular instance of an IPCablecom Network.